mshade/kronic/README.md

 ## Deploying to K8S

 A helm chart is provided at [./chart/kronic](./chart/kronic/).
-By default Kronic will provide only a `ClusterIP` service.
+By default the Kronic helm chart will provide only a `ClusterIP` service.
 See the [values.yaml](./chart/kronic/values.yaml) for some tweakable settings, most notably `ingress` definition.

 > **Warning**
 > Avoid exposing Kronic publicly!
 The ingress configuration allows for basic authentication, but